 Your credit limit can have a positive and negative impact on your credit score.
 Your credit score is calculated using different credit data from your credit report like your credit utilization ratio, which makes up 30% of your credit score.
 Your credit utilization ratio measures your credit usage by comparing your credit card balances to your total credit card limits.

 As a rule of thumb, it’s always a good idea to keep your credit utilization ratio below 30% to avoid hurting your credit score.
-If your credit utilization ratio is greater than 30%, it means you are using more of your available credit, which can indicate you are a riskier borrower and your credit score may fall.
-However, if you open a credit card or increase your credit limit and don’t use more than 30% of your available limit, you may experience a positive impact on your credit score.
+If your credit utilization ratio is greater than 30%, it means you are using a lot of your available credit, which can indicate you are a riskier borrower and your credit score may fall.
+However, if you open a card or increase your credit limit and don’t use more than 30% of your available limit, you may improve your credit score.